ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ## Procedure to order vSphere clusters
 {: #vs_orderinginstances-procedure}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
-1. In the **Start Provisioning** section, click the **VMware Solutions Dedicated** card.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Dedicated** card in the **Start provisioning** section.
-1. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
+2. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
 Ensure that you are on the **Create new** tab and that **New cluster** is displayed in the **Cluster configurations** list.
-1. Enter the cluster name.
+3. Enter the cluster name.
-1. Select the VMware components:
+4. Select the VMware components:
   * If you are an IBM Business Partner, select a license bundle and any additional available VMware components.
   * If you are a non-Business Partner, select the component, edition if any, and specify the licensing option.
   When you choose to Bring Your Own License (BYOL) for VMware vSphere Enterprise Plus, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to request the default vSphere licenses on your ordered bare metal servers to be replaced with your provided licenses.

     **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
 This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
-To replace your ESXi vSphere license, see [Configure License Settings for an ESXi Host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:external}.
+To replace your ESXi vSphere license, see [Configure license settings for an ESXi host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:external}.
-1. Complete the bare metal server settings:
+5. Complete the bare metal server settings:
    1. Select the {{site.data.keyword.cloud_notm}} data center to host the cluster.
-   1. Select the bare metal server configuration.
+   2. Select the bare metal server configuration.
       * When you select **Skylake** or **Cascade Lake**, specify the CPU model and the RAM size.
       * When you select **SAP-certified** NetWeaver, choose one of the preset configurations.
-When you select **SAP-certified** HANA, specify the CPU model and RAM size.
+      * When you select **SAP-certified** HANA, specify the CPU model and RAM size.
-   1. Specify the number of bare metal servers.
+   3. Specify the number of bare metal servers.
-1. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
+6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
 If you want more storage, select the **High performance with Intel Optane** checkbox.
-1. Complete the network interface settings:
+7. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
-   1. Select the network setting of either **Public and private network** or **Private network only**.
+   2. Select the network setting of either **Public and private network** or **Private network only**.
-   1. Select the network interface that you want to use.
+   3. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order new VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and optionally the subnets.
-    1. If you are ordering public VLANS, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
+    1. If you are ordering public VLANs, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
-1. In the **Summary** pane, verify the cluster configuration and the estimated price.
+8. In the **Summary** pane, verify the cluster configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
    Only the {{site.data.keyword.cloud_notm}} bare metal servers are installed.
 You are responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.